johnybx/rum/README.md

 # rum

 ## What is rum
-* event-based one process tcp redirector with socket file support and more listen ports/socket files, using libevent
+* event-based one process tcp redirector with socket file support and more listen ports/socket files, using libuv
 * mysql reverse proxy for more mysql servers (the key to select destination server is username send by client)

 ## Database Support